Object-ions/pure-mineral-aesthetics/README.md

 ## Known Bugs

-1. As of the current release, the sign-up and sign-in features are experiencing issues that are actively being worked on.
-2. Database with 'Products' is not available yet.
+1. Database with 'Products' is not available yet.

 ## Disclaimer